architJanugade/Python-Simple-Game/README.md

 # Python-Simple-Game
-Made a simple Game in python using pygame library Its a aim Training 2d game i dont know i gues i just wanted to make a game in Oython xd
+Made a simple Game in python using pygame library Its a aim Training 2d game i dont know i guess i just wanted to make a game in python xd Its to test my 2d algebra skills using some simple code